shreya-jpg/shreya-jpg/README.md

 - 🔭 I’m currently working on **C++ and React js**

-- 🌱 I’m currently learning **Data Structure and Algorithms & React js**
+- 🌱 I’m currently learning **Data Structure and Algorithm & Reactjs**

 - 📫 How to reach me **ishreyashankar@gmail.com**